 QGIS is also able to measure real distances between given points according to a defined ellipsoid.
 To configure this, choose menu option Settings > Options, click on the Map tools tab and choose the appropriate ellipsoid.
+There you can also define a rubberband color and your preferred measurement units (meters or feet).
 The tool then allows you to click points on the map.
-Each segment-length shows up in the measure-window and additionally the total length is printed.
+Each segment-length as well as the total shows up in the measure-window.
 To stop measuring click your right mouse button.